nickjj/plutus/README.md

   - Optional metadata to store anything you want such as comments or tags to filter on

 If the structure changes over time that's ok, it's just text.
-Since I use the tool all the time I will provide a battle hardened script to do 1-off migrations.
+Since I use the tool all the time I've written scripts to do 1-off migrations in a safe way.
+They are located in the [upgrades/](./upgrades/) directory.

 #### Dynamic headers